-The number of shares of our common stock outstanding after this offering is based on 5,248,371 shares outstanding as of December 31, 2020, and excludes:
+The number of shares of our common stock outstanding after this offering is based on 199,438,098 shares outstanding as of December 31, 2020, as well as 640,121 shares of common stock to be issued upon the exercise of options by certain selling stockholders in connection with the sale of such shares in this offering, and excludes:

-- an aggregate of 259,980 shares of common stock issuable upon the exercise of outstanding stock options as of December 31, 2020, having a weighted average exercise price of \$73.42 per share; - an aggregate of 50,559 shares of common stock issuable upon the vesting of outstanding RSUs as of December 31, 2020; - an aggregate of 13,752 shares of common stock issuable upon the exercise warrants issued pursuant to the PSP Agreement with the Treasury, with respect to PSP established under Subtitle B of Title IV of Division A of the CARES Act (the "PSP Warrants"), having an exercise price of \$241.72 per share; - an aggregate of 62,055 shares of common stock issuable upon the exercise of warrants issued pursuant to the Treasury Warrant Agreement (the "Treasury Warrant Agreement") with the Treasury related to the Treasury Loan (the "Treasury Warrants") having an exercise price of \$241.72 per share; - an aggregate of 2,716 shares of common stock issuable upon the exercise of warrants issued pursuant to the PSP2 Agreement with the Treasury, based on the \$140 million of funding, with respect to the Payroll Support Program ("PSP2") established under Subtitle A of Title IV of Division N of the Consolidated Appropriations Act, 2021 (the "PSP2 Warrants"), having an exercise price of \$442.69 per share; - an aggregate of 641,090 shares of common stock reserved for issuance pursuant to future awards under our 2014 Equity Incentive Plan as of December 31, 2020, which will become available for issuance under our 2021 Equity Incentive Award Plan after consummation of this offering; and - an aggregate of shares of common stock reserved for issuance pursuant to future awards under our 2021 Equity Incentive Award Plan, as well as any automatic increases in the number of shares of our common stock reserved for future issuance under this plan, which will become effective immediately prior to the consummation of this offering.
+- an aggregate of 9,879,240 shares of common stock issuable upon the exercise of outstanding stock options as of December 31, 2020, having a weighted average exercise price of \$1.93 per share, except for 640,121 shares to be issued upon exercise of options by certain selling stockholders in connection with the sale of such shares in this offering; - an aggregate of 1,921,242 shares of common stock issuable upon the vesting of outstanding RSUs as of December 31, 2020; - an aggregate of 522,576 shares of common stock issuable upon the exercise warrants issued pursuant to the PSP Agreement with the Treasury, with respect to PSP established under Subtitle B of Title IV of Division A of the CARES Act (the "PSP Warrants"), having an exercise price of \$6.36 per share; - an aggregate of 2,358,090 shares of common stock issuable upon the exercise of warrants issued pursuant to the Treasury Warrant Agreement (the "Treasury Warrant Agreement") with the Treasury related to the Treasury Loan (the "Treasury Warrants") having an exercise price of \$6.36 per share; - an aggregate of 103,208 shares of common stock issuable upon the exercise of warrants issued pursuant to the PSP2 Agreement with the Treasury, based on the \$140 million of funding, with respect to the Payroll Support Program ("PSP2") established under Subtitle A of Title IV of Division N of the Consolidated Appropriations Act, 2021 (the "PSP2 Warrants"), having an exercise price of \$11.65 per share; - shares of common stock reserved for issuance pursuant to future awards under our 2014 Equity Incentive Plan as of December 31, 2020, which will cease to be available for issuance immediately prior to the consummation of this offering; and - an aggregate of 7,000,000 shares of common stock reserved for issuance pursuant to future awards under our 2021 Incentive Award Plan, as well as any automatic increases in the number of shares of our common stock reserved for future issuance under this plan, which will become effective immediately prior to the consummation of this offering.

-If the underwriters exercise in full their option to purchase additional shares of our common stock from a selling stockholder that has granted the underwriters the option to purchase additional shares, our existing stockholders would own % and our new investors would own % of the total number of shares of our common stock outstanding upon completion of this offering.
-The total consideration paid by our existing stockholders would be approximately \$ million, or %, and the total consideration paid by investors purchasing shares in this offering would be \$ million, or %.
+If the underwriters exercise in full their option to purchase additional shares of our common stock from a selling stockholder that has granted the underwriters the option to purchase additional shares, our existing stockholders would own 84.0% and our new investors would own 16.0% of the total number of shares of our common stock outstanding upon completion of this offering.